 - Severe health problems like some organ problems can happen with nivolumab.
-This includes lung, liver, thyroid gland, pituitary gland, adrenal gland, kidney, and muscle problems.
+This includes lung, liver, thyroid, pituitary, adrenal, pancreas, kidney, and muscle problems.
 Nerve problems or a very bad rash may also happen.
 Sometimes, these problems have been deadly.
 These problems may happen anytime during treatment or after treatment has stopped.
 Talk with the doctor.

 - A certain brain problem has happened with nivolumab.
 Rarely, this has been deadly.
 Call your doctor right away if you are confused, sleepy, very tired or weak, or have a fever, hallucinations, memory problems, seizures, stiff neck, or very bad headache.

 - Some people have had side effects during the infusion.
 Sometimes, these could be severe or life-threatening.
 Tell your doctor if you have back or neck pain, chills, shaking, dizziness, passing out, fever, flushing, itching, rash, shortness of breath, swelling of the face, or wheezing.

-- It is common to have loose stools (diarrhea) with nivolumab.
-However, a very bad bowel problem (colitis) with diarrhea has happened with nivolumab.
+- It is common to have diarrhea with nivolumab.
+However, a severe bowel problem (colitis) with diarrhea has happened with nivolumab.
 This may lead to tears or holes in the bowels and may be life-threatening.
-Call your doctor right away if you have bloody stools; dark, tarry, or sticky stools; diarrhea; or very bad stomach pain.
+Call your doctor right away if you have bloody stools; dark, tarry, or sticky stools; diarrhea; or severe stomach pain.